1-d Quantum Harmonic Oscillator with Time Quasi-periodic Quadratic Perturbation: Reducibility and Growth of Sobolev Norms: Proof of Theorem

-\section{Acknowledgements}
+{\bf Acknowledgements}

 The authors would like to thank Prof. D. Bambusi and Prof. J. You for their interests and fruitful discussions which helped to improve the proof.
+They also appreciate the anonymous referees for helpful remarks and suggestions in modifying this manuscript.
 Z. Zhao would like to thank the support of Visiting Scholars of Shanghai Jiaotong University (SJTU) and Visiting Scholars of Chern Institute of Mathematics (CIM) during his visits.